Feel for–Don't Fear–the Missionaries - Truth in Love Ministry

 Working in teams

-A more experienced missionary, and thus a slightly older one, usually will be paired with one with little experience.
+A more experienced missionary, and thus a slightly older one, is usually paired with one with less experience.
 The more experienced missionary (called the “senior companion”) often takes the lead in the discussion.
 In some areas of the country, it is becoming more common for missionaries to work in teams of three.

 As you set up your first meeting, be aware that missionaries will not enter a home where only members of the opposite sex are present.
-If, for example, two women plan to team up to meet with the missionaries, mention this upfront and they will likely send two sister missionaries.
-Or else you will have to meet in a public location.
+If, for example, two women plan to team up to meet with the missionaries, mention this upfront, and they will likely send two sister missionaries.
+Otherwise, you will have to meet in a public location.

 Call and Training

-One of the most important days in young Mormons’ lives is when they receive their call to serve as a missionary.
-They had been previously interviewed by their leaders to determine their worthiness to serve on a mission.
-They believe that Heavenly Father inspired the President of the Church, the living prophet, in issuing their specific call.
+One of the most important days in young Mormons’ lives is when they receive their call to serve as missionaries.
+Their leaders previously interviewed them to determine their worthiness for serving a mission.
+They believe Heavenly Father inspired the President of the Church, the living prophet, to issue their specific call.
 They can be called to any place in the world.
 You can well imagine their excitement as they receive their call.

-Shortly after receiving it, they go to the Missionary Training Center (MTC) in Provo, Utah.
-Those called to an English-speaking mission only receive two weeks of training!
-(Those receiving foreign language calls receive two months of training to learn the language.)
-Much of the training focuses, not on Mormon doctrine, but on mission rules and procedures.
+Shortly after receiving the call, they go to the Missionary Training Center (MTC) in Provo, Utah.
+Those called to an English-speaking mission only receive up to three weeks of training (those receiving foreign language calls receive two months of training to learn the language).
+Much of the training focuses not on Mormon doctrine but on mission rules and procedures.

 There are three important things to remember as we talk with these young people.